daemionfox/activitypub-httpsignature/README.md

-# activitypub-signature
+# activitypub-httpsignature
-AP Signature Validation
+HTTP Signature Validation

-This library has been taken from code provided by @arcanicanis@were.social (Mastodon) in an effort to make signature validation via activity-pub easier to do.
+This library has been taken from code provided by @arcanicanis@were.social (Fediverse - also at https://arcanican.is ) in an effort to make signature validation via activity-pub easier to do.

-Provided under the original/original.php is the initial file from Arcanicanis.
+Provided under the original/original.php is the initial php file from Arcanicanis.
 This is provided for historical and reference purposes.

 Thank you for your help,